youralien/youralien.github.io/_posts/2018-7-14-installing-ce.md

     alt="Successful login">
 </a>

-5. __For first login:__ Swipe away to close the app on the first login.
+<h3 style="color: red">5.
+For first login: Double Press the Home Button, then Swipe away to close the app on the first login.
 Then reopen the application.
-This process registers you to receive notifications for experiences.
+This process registers you to receive notifications for experiences.</h3>

 6. If successful, you will receive your first experience notification.